mallocator/onall/README.md

 Events can be bundled and processed when either all of them or any of them fire.
 There are different modes for how you want to handle repeat events.

+This library is written in ECMA6 for node.js and currently not compatible with previous versions or browsers.

 ## Installation